tuxicon/tuxicon.github.com/_pages/about.md

         </div>
         <div class="carousel-item">
             <p>
-                Optistructures introduces a method for manufacturing computational capabilities like sensing and displays into room-scale physical structures like walls, tables, furniture, etc., that are made with typical building materials
-                (concrete, plaster, etc.) using photonic (nonsilicon) approach.
-To enable sensing, the optical fibers are manufactured with Bragg-gratings, which are nanometer-scale wavelength dependent passive optical reflectors.
-When the optical fibers are probed with a broadspectrum photonic source, the Bragg gratings in the optical fiber backscatter light (fig above) at a specific wavelength.
+                <a href=" /files/optistructures-ubicomp2020.pdf"> Optistructures </a>  introduces a method for manufacturing computational capabilities into room-scale physical structures like walls, tables, furniture, etc., using an optical approach.
+Common building materials (concrete, plaster, etc.) are programmatically embedded with optical fibers to provide sensing and displays for interaction with structures.
+The embedded optical fibers act as sensors as they are manufactured with Bragg-gratings, which are nanometer-scale optical reflectors.
+The Bragg-gratings backscatter light (fig below) at a specific wavelength when the optical fibers are probed with a broadspectrum photonic source.
+Any minute perturbance (microstrain) around the manufactured structure changes the wavelength of the backscattered light and is detected using a Mach-Zender Interferometer (MZI) photonic system for further processing with ML models.
+OptiStructures provide energy-efficient sensing at an infrastructure scale, in buildings, bridges, roads, etc., as 1000’s Bragg-gratings reflectors located along long lengths of optical fiber (~70km) reflect light without using any local power or batteries.
             </p>
             <div class="row">
         		<div class="col-sm col-xs-8">